genestack/user-docs/docs/user-guide/quick-start/contributor-api.md

 to ensure the import process is successful and no errors are detected.
 ![Status](quick-start-images/post-samples-status.png)

-!!! tip "Notice that an accession number was automatically assigned to the newly uploaded samples.
+!!! tip "Here you can see Sample Group Accession ID.
 This accession number will be relevant to link entities later."

-**Samples Accession ID**: `GSF1147034`
+**Sample Group Accession ID**: `GSF1147034`

 ### Uploading Experimental data: Expression in GCT format